johnnybuildsyo/publicbuilders/README.md

 ## BUILD LOG

+2024-11-05
+Added CLI tool to automatically grab social profile image and add to my S3

 2024-11-04
 Creating initial list of builders
 Made script for getting profile images and uploading to my S3 bucket